MurageKabui/PhoneDo/README.md

 <br>

-To execute the script , we click `Run` > `Run Script` or manually navigate back at the terminal view, type in the following commandline and press enter :
+To execute the script , we navigate `Run` > `Run Script` or manually navigate back at the terminal view, type in the following command line and press enter :
 ```bash
 run -i "Flashlight.nts"
 ```